schulle4u/multideck/docs/documentation-en.md

 * Load File (Ctrl+F): Loads an audio file into the selected deck.
 * Load URL (Ctrl+U): Opens an internet stream in the selected deck.
 * Load Sound Card Input (Ctrl+D): Enables playback of an audio source connected to the computer (microphone, line-in).
+* Output device: Select a different audio device for each deck (multiroom mode only).
 * Rename Deck (F2): Allows you to assign a custom name to the deck.
 * Toggle Loop (Ctrl+L): Enables or disables loop playback for local audio files.
 * Unload Deck (Del): Removes the file loaded on the selected deck.